-Are you thinking of organizing a local pickleball tournament and feeling discouraged, coming to realization that there’s a lot work ahead or maybe your not even sure where to start?
-Organizing this kind of event takes a lot of work but don’t worry – we’ve prepared a short list of tips for you, to help make this process as easy as possible and help you pull off a successful tourney.
+Are you thinking of organizing a local pickleball tournament and feeling discouraged, coming to the realization that there’s a lot work ahead or maybe your not even sure where to start?
+Organizing this kind of event takes a lot of work but don’t worry – we’ve prepared a shortlist of tips for you, to help make this process as easy as possible and help you pull off a successful tourney.

 Top 10 tips to successfully planning and running a pickleball tournament:

 This procedure could be very long and several unexpected problems and complications could arise so it is best to be safe than sorry!
 Sit down and make a list of all of the tasks regarding the tournament organizing.
 Calculate how much time you would need for completing all of them and then add 2 weeks!

 From experience, even small local tournaments take longer than you would expect, especially if it’s the first one at that venue.
 Annual events at the same of course get easier – especially if you keep organized records of from year to year (all contact names- also write down a record of all the people involved and their contact details for future reference).

 If you finish everything on time and all goes smoothly, you will be happy you left yourself some time to rest and prepare for the tournament so that you can have fun with the rest of the participants.

 In order for you to calculate how much time you’ll need for the process, it would be best to decide on the date of the tournament first and communicate the time frame with other people included in the process.

 Also, if the date is defined early on, it makes it easier to deal with any delays or changes without any serious consequences for the contestants and other people included.
 It is best to set the date 2-3 months in advance so that you have enough time to promote the event and leave enough buffer for unexpected problems.